Adaptive Batch Sizes Using Non-Euclidean Gradient Noise Scales for Stochastic Sign and Spectral Descent: Additional Experimental Results

 \cref{tab:GNS_l2_l1_comparison_llama_signsgd} compares the performance of the adaptive strategy when using the $\lcal_1$ and $\lcal_2$ GNS metrics.
 For $\lcal_2$, $\theta = 0.3$ is used after tuning.
 The results demonstrate the adaptive strategy via $\lcal_1$ GNS yields better results.

-To further assess the robustness of our approach, \cref{fig:signsgd_diagnosis_plots} visualizes training trajectories across multiple seeds for the adaptive strategy (starting at a batch size of 64).
-While individual seeds produce unique batch size paths, based on their specific gradient noise profiles, all runs yield better performance than the constant batch size baselines.
+To further assess the robustness of our approach, \cref{fig:signsgd_diagnosis_plots} visualizes training trajectories across multiple seeds for the adaptive strategy (starting at a batch size of 64) and \cref{tab:GNS_l1_theta_sensitivity_llama_signsgd} provides sensitivity results for $\theta$.
+While individual seeds produce unique batch size paths in \cref{fig:signsgd_diagnosis_plots}, based on their specific gradient noise profiles, all runs yield better performance than the constant batch size baselines.
 This consistency demonstrates that the proposed method effectively adapts the training schedule to the observed data distribution.
+In \cref{tab:GNS_l1_theta_sensitivity_llama_signsgd}, one can see that even with the change in results over different values for $\theta$, the result loss form adaptive strategy via $\lcal_1$ GNS is still better than the best result via $\lcal_2$ GNS.